By Hajara KuttyUpdated Feb 23, 2023

 Postpartum psychosis typically emerges within the first month after giving birth.
 While it’s possible for the condition to resolve on its own, it is never advisable to leave it untreated, given the potential for infanticide and suicide.

-According to the Royal College of Psychiatrists, the acute symptoms can last anywhere from 2 to 12 weeks, and a full recovery can take anywhere from 6 to 12 months.
+According to the Royal College of Psychiatrists, acute symptoms can last anywhere from 2 to 12 weeks, and a full recovery can take anywhere from 6 to 12 months.kieferpix/ Getty Images

 Supporting a partner with postpartum psychosis should begin before one even embarks on parenthood.
 “There’s a tendency not to want to think about these things during pregnancy.
 It’s kind of like, ‘That’s not going to happen,’” says Barnes.
 Foresight, she says, is the first line of defence against postpartum psychosis: “Know your risks.
 Educate yourselves and your family.”

-If you think you or a loved one are struggling from postpartum psychosis, or any perinatal mood disorder, you can find resources and a free support helpline at www.postpartum.net.
+If you think you or a loved one are struggling with postpartum psychosis or any perinatal mood disorder, you can find resources and a free support helpline at www.postpartum.net.
 If danger feels imminent, call 911 immediately.